CodeOtter/bulkhead/README.md

 // Removes all Persons with an ID of 1, the first name of 'bob', and the last name of 'smith' (Criteria batching) TestService.remove([ 1, 'bob', { lastName: 'smith' }], done);

-// Creates promise-versions of  the CRUD functionality TestService.asPromise();
+// Creates CRUD methods as promises.
+TestService.asPromise();

 // Creates a person with a first name of 'bob' and a last name of 'smith'.
 (Criteria batching also possible)